turingschool/career-development-curriculum-site/module_one/mod1_career_journal_prompts.md

 * How could you be aware of progress you're making?

 ### Mod 1 Week 2: Building Your Compass <a name="week-2"></a>
+Answer the below questions in a separate gist and link them into your career journal using this template:

+Week 2: [Link here to your gist]
+- [ ] (completed)
+- [ ] (partially complete)
+- [ ] (not started)

+If you will not be able to complete your journal this week, please provide an update for the Career Dev team on when you'll have it completed here:

 1. Power of self-reflection
 * What is challenging about self-reflection?
 * How can you continue to build the habit of self-reflection at Turing?